This article provides reasons US ePayments fail and how to resolve them.

 Vendor bank account information was entered manually

-- If the ePayment failed because the name in Bill.com didn't match the name on the bank account, correct the name, void and reissue the payment.
+- If the ePayment failed because the name in Bill.com didn't match the name on the bank account, correct the vendor name or pay to name on the vendor record, void and reissue the payment.

 - If the account number and/or routing number was incorrect, confirm the bank information with the vendor.
-Correct the vendor bank account information, void and remit the payment then initiate a new payment for the bill.
+Correct the vendor bank account information, void and reissue the payment.

 - If the ePayment failed for another reason (account closed, unable to locate account, etc.), contact the vendor directly; the vendor may need to contact their bank's ACH department for more information.